epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

 How friends’ reviews on Yelp affect mobility

 ## Abstract
 In this creative extension, we aim at studying the effects of yelp reviews, and more specifically reviews from friends on mobility.
-We will be using a very extensive dataset provided by Yelp giving us information on businesses, users, reviews and user check-ins into certain businesses.
+We will be using a very extensive dataset provided by Yelp giving us information on businesses, users, reviews and user check-ins into certain businesses.<br>
-Given that the dataset is huge, we will cut it down by focusing on businesses in California, which has a very high concentration of various businesses and many active users, as well as being a big state surface-wise with a relatively high population density.
+Given that the dataset is huge, we will cut it down by focusing on businesses in California, which has a very high concentration of various businesses and many active users, as well as being a big state surface-wise with a relatively high population density.<br>
 We will try to clean the data and perform various statistical analysis and plottings  in order to draw conclusions on the effect of friend’s yelp reviews on one's mobility.
-The intuition is that if a user’s friend has given a positive or negative review for a certain business, chances are that that friend has talked to that user about it, enabling the user to check-out or not the business, regardless if they have seen the friend’s review or not.
+The intuition is that if a user’s friend has given a positive or negative review for a certain business, chances are that that friend has talked to that user about it, enabling the user to check-out or not the business, regardless if they have seen the friend’s review or not.<br>
 This is another facet of the effects on friendships on short and long distance travelling, studied in the reference paper.
-We expect to find some similar results, that long distance mobility in particular is strongly linked to friends' presence and opinions on certain businesses.
+We expect to find some similar results, that long distance mobility in particular is strongly linked to friends' presence and opinions on certain businesses.<br>

 ## Research Questions
 A list of research questions you would like to address during the project.